Arcot Narrainswamy Mudaliar: Idealism

 Mudaliar believed that wealth was a trust to be utilised for assisting and uplifting the poor, and that diffusion of knowledge is philanthropy at its best - perennial, self-propagating and showering its blessings on future generations.
 The then prevailing situation impressed on his keen and observant mind that the basic needs of the day were facilities for educating both boys and girls, training youth to enable them to commence their lives as useful members of the society and relieving the distress of the poor and ailing as well as the socially backward and downtrodden.
 During that period there were no schools for teaching poor children either in their mother tongue or in English, no technical or commerce schools, no schools for Panchamas and other backward classes, no schools for girls, no orphanages for destitute children nor hostels for students in Bangalore.

-Philanthropy

-Deeply affected by the prevailing pathetic conditions, Mudaliar embarked on his mission of social regeneration, providing for all classes and castes in the fields of education, social welfare and religion.
-His numerous charities include: